alecbcs/fly-nextcloud/README.md

 Total Cost (with Free Allowences): `$1.88/Month`

 #### S3 Storage Providers
-In order to prevent any sense of bias/possible conflicts of interest, I won't recommend a specific cloud storage provider for you to use.
-I've listed a couple of possible options below that I've used in the past however, you can use any S3 compatible storage system.
+To avoid any possible conflicts of interest or sense of bias, I won't recommend a specific cloud storage provider for you to use.
+I've listed a couple of possible options below that I've used in the past, but you can use any S3 compatible storage system.

 |                                                               |                Storage              |      Egress     |  Monthly Minimum  |
 |---------------------------------------------------------------|-------------------------------------|-----------------|-------------------|